 To go really fast you first need an insanely slippery shape.
 The Tuatara achieves a production-hypercar best coefficient of drag of only 0.279.
 This was achieved through the hard work of world-renowned designer Jason Castriota of Castriota Design.
-SSC says that from 150-330mph “the car maintained a perfect aerodynamic balance of 37% front and 63% rear, ensuring precision downforce across all four wheels.”
+SSC said, after the first record attempt, that from 150-330mph “the car maintained a perfect aerodynamic balance of 37% front and 63% rear, ensuring precision downforce across all four wheels.”

 Besides being slippery through the air a huge amount of power is required to propel a car, even one that is only 2,750 lbs, to over 300 mph.
 The SSC Tuatara has a custom Nelson Racing Engines 5.9L twin-turbo, flat-plane crank engine putting down 1,750 hp on E85.
 A super-advanced “robotized” 7-speed transmission transfers all that power to the wheels, shifting in under 100 milliseconds.

 “There was definitely more in there.
 And with better conditions, I know we could have gone faster.
 As I approached 331 mph, the Tuatara climbed almost 20 mph within the last five seconds.
 It was still pulling well.
 As I told Jerod, the car wasn’t running out of steam yet.
 The crosswinds are all that prevented us from realizing the car’s limit.” -said Oliver Webb, the driver of the first record attempt.